julie-norris/mkdocs-base/docs/index.md

 #### Why do you think SSL/HTTPS is important?

-The short answer to this question is - Because we should all be concerned with security!
-The long answer is that using SSL/HTTPS gives us a level of security that HTTP did not.
+Because we should all be concerned with security!
+Using SSL/HTTPS gives us a level of security that HTTP did not.
 The data between the browser and the server is encrypted when using SSL/HTTPS so that no one can read it.
 This was not the case with HTTP.
 Certificates guarantee that the site being accessed is the correct site and prevents phishing sites from gaining accessing.

 #### Explain, in a couple of paragraphs, what you think 2 major challenges around DNS configuration are for less-technical internet end-users.

-Two major challenges around DNS configuration for less-technical internet end-users are when they type in a URL and get an error saying that the page doesn’t exist or isn’t available.
-The first is that the URL might not be associated with the correct IP address on the DNS that their device is associated with.
-The relationship between the URL and the IP address will eventually be established on their DNS but may take some time.
-The second issue is that the IP address may have changed and their device has the old IP address cached.
-In order to reach the website they want, they will need to clear their cache but that may be challenging for less-technical end users.
+There are two major challenges around DNS configuration for less-technical internet end-users when they type in a URL and get an error saying that the page doesn’t exist or isn’t available.
+The first challenge is that the DNS might not be up to date.
+In that case the end user would get an error until the DNS is updated.
+This might take some time.
+The second issue is that the IP address may have changed and the device being used has the old IP address cached.
+In order to reach the website, the user will need to clear the cache.